cast0-ai/cast0-openclaw/README.md

 # cast0: Turn Text into a Published Podcast

 Give your AI a voice.
-This plugin lets OpenClaw agents create podcast episodes via [cast0](https://cast0.ai).
+This plugin lets OpenClaw agents create podcast episodes.
 One tool call: text in, episode in your feed.

 Your AI writes a briefing.
 You listen to it on your commute.
 No reading required.